- Location & Hours

-Check the schedule for opportunities to join Mindfulness Mediation.
+Check the schedule for opportunities to join Mindfulness Meditation.

-If you have an immediate need outside of normal business hours, a licensed mental health counselor will be available via phone by calling 541-737-2131.
-If this is an emergency, please call 911 if you are OFF campus or 541-737-7000 if you are ON campus.
+If you have an immediate need outside of normal business hours, a mental health counselor will be available via phone by calling 541-737-2131.
+If this is an emergency, please call 911.

 CAPS has a light therapy lamp within the Mind Spa that can be used anytime you book a Mind Spa session.